-Ferguson, who grew up in a working-class family in Colorado, still considers the Rocky Mountains her spiritual home.
-A first-generation college student, Ferguson was able to attend college with the help of scholarships, work study, and financial loans.
-She majored in political science and Spanish and completed certificates of study in women’s studies and Latin American studies.
-After working for a large research grant sponsored by the U.S. Agency for International Development, Ferguson entered graduate school and completed her master’s degree in sociology at Colorado State University and her Ph.D. in sociology at the University of Massachusetts at Amherst.
+Susan Ferguson is Professor and Chair of Sociology at Grinnell College, where she has taught for over 26 years.
+Ferguson, who grew up in a working class family in Colorado, still considers the Rocky Mountains to be her spiritual home.
+A first-generation college student, Ferguson was able to attend Colorado State University with the help of scholarships, work-study, and student loans.
+She double-majored in Political Science and Spanish and also completed certificates of study in Women’s Studies and in Latin American Studies.
+As a CSU undergraduate, Ferguson experienced international travel for the first time and traveled to Guatemala and Mexico to study Mayan culture and later to Peru to study Incan culture.
+Her love of global travel and learning continued with her off-campus study at the University of Madrid, Spain.
+After working and traveling globally for a biotechnology research grant sponsored by the United States Agency for International Development (USAID), Ferguson entered graduate school and completed her master’s degree in sociology at Colorado State University and her Ph.D. in sociology at the University of Massachusetts at Amherst.
 Her areas of study are gender, family, women’s health, and pedagogy, but her primary enthusiasm is for teaching.